jamesgray007/hoai-course/docs/local_setup.md

 By the end of this lesson, you’ll be able to:

 1. Install Python on macOS and Windows
-2. Install and launch Cursor
+2. Install and launch an AI-powered code editor (Cursor or Visual Studio Code)
 3. Scaffold a local Python project folder with:
    - a virtual environment
    - Git initialization